-If you have a bad credit rating (credit score of below 580), your selection of credit cards is typically very limited.
+If you have a bad credit rating (roughly a FICO Score below 660), your selection of credit cards is typically very limited.
 Your credit score can get this low as a result of several different kinds of financial disasters, including having collection accounts, charge-offs, going bankrupt, receiving tax liens, or having a long history of delinquent payments.

-If you have bad credit and want to get a credit card, you have two options:
+If you have bad credit and want to get a credit card, you have several options:

 - A secured credit card – Secured credit cards require a deposit.
 See our Editor’s Picks for Best Secured Credit Cards.